 NOSM Residency Housing & Accommodations

 The term “primary residence”, also referred to as “home base” is defined as the community that the learner resides in for the largest number of months during his/her academic year.
 Housing options are available for Residents who must reside in communities other than their “home base” during their placements, as outlined below.
 All relevant Learner Housing Policies and Procedures can be found below:

 NOSM Supplied Housing (Option One)

 NOSM learners traveling for any core rotations or electives (4 weeks or greater) within Northern Ontario are provided with housing.
 We have a housing unit dedicated to taking care of your housing needs during your time away from your home base.
 If available, housing for elective rotations under 4 weeks may be rented for a fee.
 Residents should direct any housing questions to: email@example.com.

 - Housing is provided to residents (Postgraduate Medical Education learners) for all mandatory CORE rotations outside of their home base and for elective rotations (4 weeks or greater and within the same community) in Northern Ontario where housing is available and up to a maximum of six blocks.
 NOSM Housing will be arranged if there are any mandatory CORE rotations cannot be completed within the learner’s home base in either Toronto or Ottawa.
 Housing is not provided for mandatory CORE rotations within the resident’s home base.

 - Rental of NOSM housing in Toronto and Ottawa can be requested for a non-mandatory CORE or elective rotation and if available, will be allocated for a fee.
 Availability can only be confirmed 60 days prior to the start of the rotation.
-Residents are asked to contact Housing between 30 and 14 days prior to the start of their rotation to see if NOSM housing is available.
+Residents are asked to contact Housing between 60 days prior to the start of their rotation to see if NOSM housing is available.

 - NOSM maintains furnished and conveniently located housing units in distributed clinical-engaged learning sites throughout Northern Ontario.
 NOTE: these are shared housing for multiple levels of NOSM learners and Residents may be sharing the housing with learners of a different gender and from other programs or universities.